MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-in-office-365.md

 This article is for administrators and IT professionals who are evaluating Audio Conferencing for Teams meetings.

 Audio Conferencing enables users to join a Teams meeting from a phone using a Public Switched Telephone Network (PSTN) phone number.
 Audio Conferencing is sometimes called dial-in conferencing or PSTN conferencing.
-Audio Conferencing allows up to 1,000 phone attendees.  **NUKE LAST SENTENCE?
-LEAVE LIMITS TO LIMITS DOC?**

 Audio Conferencing requires an additional Teams add-on license for each person in your organization who is going to schedule/host an Audio Conferencing meeting.
 Meeting attendees who dial in don't need any licenses assigned to them.
 For more information, see [Audio Conferencing add-on licensing](./teams-add-on-licensing/microsoft-teams-add-on-licensing.md).
 (Note that Audio Conferencing doesn't require a Teams Phone license.)   **MK UPDATING LICENSING DOC.
 ADD LINK TO AUDIO CONFERENCING SECTION WHEN PUBLISHED LIVE.**